dyumnin/NCG_Interview/README.md

-# Dyumnin Semiconductors, Take home coding test for new college graduates.
+# Dyumnin Semiconductors, Take home ASIC/FPGA Design and verification coding test for new college graduates.

 Take home coding test.

+* This test mimic's the workflow for an NCG at Dyumnin Semiconductors.
+* There is a high probability that your first assignment at work will be on similar lines to the 5 steps listed below.
-This test mimic's the workflow for an NCG at Dyumnin Semiconductors, The steps below should normally take 1 man day's effort.
-There are some aspects of tools and techniques which may not be a part of your regular engineering course work and may require some research on your part.
+* The steps below should normally take 1 man day's effort.
+* There are some aspects of tools and techniques which may not be a part of your regular engineering course work, tutorials for most are available online.
+While some may require research on your part.

 **Assumption**
 1. The candidate know's verilog, Algorithms, Verification(UVM,VUnit,CocoTB etc.), Digital logic and has worked with FPGA's